bksnelson/.github.io/essays/AIReflection.md

    I did not use AI during in-class WODs.
 For timed tests, I think that being prepared and building muscle memory is a better approach than looking for answers with AI.
 An hour before each WOD, I would redo the experience WODs at least a couple times.
 I think this approach is better for retaining study material.

 4. Essays
-   I did use AI for essays, primarily for grammar checking and structuring guidelines.
+   I did use AI for essays, primarily for grammar checking, and structuring guidelines.
 This helped with clarity and coherence with the points I wanted to get across.
 The immediate feedback from AI on these issues proved to save time.

 5. Final project
    I did use AI for the final project.
 AI was useful for providing suggestions and best practices with Meteor, React, Uniforms, and MongoDB.
 It helped to clarify unfamiliar concepts and offered examples from similar past projects.

 6. Learning a concept / tutorial
    I did use AI to learn concepts.
-AI was beneficial for grasping new concepts, especially in React ( hooks and lifting state up).
+AI was beneficial for grasping new concepts, especially in React (hooks and lifting state up).
 It offered detailed explanations and useful examples that helped me understand more efficiently.

 7. Answering a question in class or in Discord
    I did not use AI to answer questions in class or in Discord.